neptuo/com.neptuo/src/Neptuo.WebSite/App_Data/Blog/naming-things.md

 ## Summary

 It's not a definite list, but we have showed some of the pillars of our code rules and project structure.
+If you have any questions, feel free to disqus with us.

+If you agree with us or not on specific parts, keep in mind the most basic rule - be strict and enforce your rules on our projects.
+It can save losts of time and headaches.